Write A Book in 2023 – Strategies

 Grasp the Elements of Story Structure and Apply Them

 Devising a great story idea is just the beginning.
-You want readers to keep turning the pages and that is accomplished through carrying out the following:
+You want readers to keep turning pages and that's accomplished through carrying out the following:

 Flesh out your characters and make them as compelling as possible while assigning them identifiable quirks.
 Integrate minor characters into the story and compose concise yet riveting dialogue that moves the story along.
-Vary dialogue tags by balancing he said/she asked with action tags, adding to the simple said and asked, limiting dialogue tags when possible, and throwing in more sophisticated and descriptive tags when warranted.
+Vary dialogue tags by balancing he said/she asked with action tags, limiting dialogue tags when possible, and throwing in more sophisticated and descriptive tags when warranted.
+Avoid head-hopping between characters.
+New writers sometime make this mistake and it's very confusing to readers.
 Click on the above links for detailed info and explanation.

 Perfect your plot, subplots, and plot twists, and include stakes, conflict, rising and falling action, and resolution.